SENSEX: 72,400 ▲ 0.5% NIFTY: 21,800 ▲ 0.4% GOLD: 62,500 ▼ 0.2%

 Sucrit Patil

 Good evening to the team.
 I have two questions.
 My first question is to Mr. Gupta.
-As SG Finserv transitions under new leadership, how do you see the lending portfolio evolving over the next two to three quarters?
-Particularly in balancing retail, SME and supply chain finance?
-And what role will digital underwriting, risk analytics and partnerships play in scaling customer acquisition while maintaining asset quality?
+As SG Finserve transitions under new leadership, how do you see the lending portfolio evolving over the next two to three quarters, particularly in balancing retail, SME, and supply chain finance?
+And what role will digital underwriting, risk analytics, and partnerships play in scaling customer acquisition while maintaining asset quality?
 That’s my first question.
-I’ll ask my second Question after this.
+I’ll ask my second question after this.
 Thank you.

 Vinay Gupta